FiLM/MUSiC: Deathwish, 1974

 Perhaps the most strikingly dated things (for some another might be the music; but I love it!) are the hippy-bum-ne’erdowells.
 These are not ‘60s love and peaceniks, but the amoral dregs of a more Last Exit To Brooklyn type lineage.

-The home invasion scene, which sets up the rest of the movie, is really quite nasty.
+The home invasion scene, which sets up the rest of the movie, really is nasty.
 The villains are repulsively trashy and amoral.
 Jeff Goldblum’s character in particular is an appalling avatar for the idea of modern urban youth as poisoned and toxic beyond redemption.

 A young Jeff Goldblum is strikingly nasty.

 The book was, I’ve read, unequivocally anti-vigilante.
-The movie is, according to its detractors at the time, not just ambivalent, but, but unabashedly pro vigilantism.
-This scenario caused the author of the book to produce a sequel, Death Sentence, clarifying or reinforcing the anti-violence message.
+The movie is, according to its detractors at the time, not just ambivalent, but unabashedly pro vigilantism.
+This scenario caused the author of the book to write a sequel, Death Sentence, clarifying or reinforcing the anti-violence message.

 The movies meanwhile, would spawn a further series of films – six in all (so far!) – all of which are more blatantly exploitative of the longstanding tradition of retributive violence, as meted out by the lone man pushed too far.